 The Emperor Wears No Clothes is perfect for anyone looking for an eye-opening, easy to read resource that stimulates the mind, and provides invaluable insights.

 The Hemp Manifesto by Rowan Robinson (1997)

 Published two years after The Great Book of Hemp, The Hemp Manifesto is another fantastic resource written by the great Rowan Robinson.
 In this book, Robinson reiterates the immense value of hemp and other plants in the Cannabis family.

-The Hemp Manifesto offers a number of surprising facts about research on the environmental and medicinal benefits of hemp as well as its positive social impact.
+The Hemp Manifesto offers a number of surprising facts about the environmental and medicinal benefits of hemp as well as its positive social impact.
 In addition, Robinson uses this book to expose his truths of the hemp industry, including the efforts of law enforcement and politicians to halt the hemp revolution.
 The Hemp Manifesto also goes into depth about the physiology and nutritional value of the raw hemp plant.

 Hemp Bound by Doug Fine (2014)

 This bestselling book tells the story of Doug Fine’s journey across the United States to explore the use of hemp in the 21st century.
 From North Carolina to Colorado, Fine’s mission introduces us to some of the hemp industry’s most interesting players.